skrghosh/apt-dataset/README.md

 # Caldera APT Simulation Datasets

-This repository contains datasets from two APT simulations conducted using [[Caldera]https://caldera.mitre.org/], following the guidelines provided by MITRE.
+This repository contains datasets from two APT simulations conducted using [[Caldera](https://caldera.mitre.org/)], following the guidelines provided by [[MITRE](https://github.com/center-for-threat-informed-defense/adversary_emulation_library)].
 These datasets are invaluable for researchers and practitioners aiming to study the intricacies of advanced persistent threats in real-world environments.

 ## Dataset Details